moggieuk/Happy-Hare/doc/hardware_config.md

 Ok, so you can define lots of endstops.
 Why? and what next...
 Let's discuss syncing and homing moves first and then bring it all together with an example.

 ### True stallguard based selector homing
 The extra endstop `mmu_selector_touch` described in the `mmu_hardware.cfg` file is designed for "touch" movement where the selector can feel for filament blocking a gate and autmatically take recovery action.
 However, you might be wondering if it is possible to perform true stallguard homing on the selector?
-It certainly is but you need to adjust part of the config for the selector stepper: instead of making `mmu_sel_touch` an extra endstop, make it the default like so (not it is very important to add the `homing_retract_dist: 0`):
+It certainly is but you need to adjust part of the config for the selector stepper: instead of making `mmu_sel_touch` an extra endstop, make it the default like so (note it is very important to add the `homing_retract_dist: 0`):

 ```yml
 [stepper_mmu_selector]